-Group Term Paper: Finally, you and your group will be required to write to a more formal and lengthier piece on a topic of choice.
-Topics will be cleared with me and will generally revolve around exploring one of the courses topics further.
+Group Term Paper: Finally, you and your group will be required to write to a more formal and lengthier piece on a topic of dealing with Collegiate Athletics and the University.
+Topics will be drawn at random closer to the middle of the semester.